sudgy/nintendo_translations/README.md

 # How to Use

-For technical reasons, to use these scripts, you (currently) must use either Mesen or FCEUX as your emulator.
+For technical reasons, to use these scripts, you (currently) must use either Mesen (but not Mesen 2) or FCEUX as your emulator.
 Due to the nature of how the entire concept works, you cannot play on original hardware.
 If you want to use another emulator, you will have to implement it yourself (I have tried to make it easy to add support for emulators, but there are limitations, see below).
 To play a game, download the .lua file corresponding to your emulator and download the .lua and .bin files that start with (something similar to) the name of that game.
 For example, if you wanted to play Famicom Detective Club: The Missing Heir on fceux, you would download the files `fceux.lua`, `heir.lua`, `heir_messages.bin`, and `heir_options.bin`.
 If you don't want to worry about